Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

     (12 characters minimum with at least one Upper/Lower letter, number, and special character) are required.

--   Multi-factor authentication is supported if the -enableMFA switch is set during deployment.
+-   Multi-factor authentication is supported when the -enableMFA switch is enabled during deployment.

--   Passwords expire after 60 days if the -enableADDomainPasswordPolicy switch is set during deployment.
+-   Passwords expire after 60 days when the -enableADDomainPasswordPolicy switch is enabled during deployment.

 **Roles:**